Oneflow-Inc/oneflow-documentation/en/docs/quick_start/lenet_mnist.md

     return (labels, logits)
 ```

-The return value of this job function is `Tuple[tp.Numpy, tp.Numpy]`.
-When calling it, will return a `tuple` container.
+The return value type of this job function is `Tuple[tp.Numpy, tp.Numpy]`.
+When we call the job function, we will get a `tuple` container.
 There are two `numpy` object in it:
 ```python
 for i, (images, labels) in enumerate(zip(test_images, test_labels)):
             labels, logits = eval_job(images, labels)
             acc(labels, logits)
 ```
-We called the job function and return `labels` and `logits` then use them to evaluate the accuracy of model.
+We call the job function and get `labels` and `logits` then use them to evaluate the model.

-### Synchronous and asynchronous calling
+### Synchronous and asynchronous call
-All codes in this article is using synchronous method to called job function.
-In fact, OneFlow can call job function by asynchronous.
-More details please reference to [Obtain value from job function](../basics_topics/async_get.md).
+All codes in this article only use synchronous call to get results from job function.
+In fact, OneFlow can call job function asynchronously.
+For more details, please reference to [Obtain results from job function](../basics_topics/async_get.md).

-## Initialization, saving and loading models
+## Model Initialization, saving and loading

-### Initialization and saving model
+### Model Initialization and saving

-The object structured by `oneflow.train.CheckPoint` can use for initialization, saving and loading models.
-During the training process, we can use `init` to initialize model and use `save` to save model.For example:
+The instantiation object of `oneflow.train.CheckPoint` can be used for models initialization, saving and loading.
+During the training process, we can use `init` method to initialize model and use `save` method to save model.
+For example:

 ```python
 if __name__ == '__main__':